 What should you do?

-When you can’t make the filing deadline (April 17, 2018, for your 2017 federal income taxes), you can ask the IRS for an extension.
+When you can’t make the filing deadline (usually April 15), you can ask the IRS for an extension.
 In most cases, the IRS can grant an automatic six-month extension.
 Here’s how to file a tax extension.

 No questions asked